Filipp Mironov: Biography

 He opposed the incompetent, in his opinion, military leadership of Trotsky.
 Having learned about the circular letter on decossackization, apparently falsified at the initiative of the Donburo, in a letter to Grigory Sokolnikov, a member of the Revolutionary Military Council of the Southern Front, Mironov wrote: "...it's time to disperse the political adventurers from the Donburo (Syrtsov, Larin, Khodorovsky, etc.), and with them Trotsky from the army..."
 In August 1919, his opposition to the leadership of the Red Army led him to mutiny, declaring his intention to himself take the leadership of the Southern Front against the Volunteer Army of Anton Denikin.
 He declared:

 For his unauthorized expedition, he was arrested the following month by Semyon Budyonny and sentenced to death, but Trotsky himself stopped the execution and Mironov was pardoned by the All-Russian Central Executive Committee.
 According to the version of the Whites, in August 1919, Mironov raised an uprising, which was joined by several Red Cossack regiments.
 The uprising was suppressed in a few days by the troops of Budyonny (4th Cavalry Division of Oka Gorodovikov, later Deputy Commander Mironov).

 At a meeting of the Politburo of the Russian Communist Party on October 23, 1919, political confidence was expressed in Mironov and, later, command of the 2nd Cavalry Army was entrusted to him.

 In 1920 he joined the Russian Communist Party.
-On October 12-14, 1920 for the defeat of the troops of Pyotr Wrangel in the ensuing Nikopol-Alexander battle, for disrupting the intentions of Józef Piłsudski and Wrangel to unite on the right bank of the Dnieper and the defeat of the cavalry corps of Nikolai Babiyev and Ivan Barbovich, Mironov was awarded an honorary revolutionary weapon and the Order of the Red Banner.
+On October 12–14, 1920 for the defeat of the troops of Pyotr Wrangel in the ensuing Nikopol-Alexander battle, for disrupting the intentions of Józef Piłsudski and Wrangel to unite on the right bank of the Dnieper and the defeat of the cavalry corps of Nikolai Babiyev and Ivan Barbovich, Mironov was awarded an honorary revolutionary weapon and the Order of the Red Banner.
 Participated in the defeat of the White troops at Sivash and the expulsion of the remnants of the White armies from Crimea.

-In February 1921, he was arrested on a false accusation of Donchek, when he carelessly drove into his native village (Mironov made many enemies in the Revolutionary Military Council, both among Trotsky’s supporters and his opponents, Budyonny and Voroshilov, for openly criticizing the decossackization policy).
+In February 1921, he was arrested on a false accusation of Donchek, when he carelessly drove into his native village (Mironov made many enemies in the Revolutionary Military Council, both among Trotsky's supporters and his opponents, Budyonny and Voroshilov, for openly criticizing the decossackization policy).
 He was killed by a sentry in the courtyard of the Butyrka prison under unclear circumstances.
 Researchers Roy Medvedev and S. P. Starikov claimed that Mironov was killed on the personal order of Leon Trotsky.
+Conversely, American historian Laura Engelstein stated that Mironov was shot by the Cheka in Moscow on alleged charges of conspiracy and organising an insurrection.
+The Cheka had issued a notification letter which claimed he was guilty of "preparation of a counter-revolutionary uprising on the Don".

 He was rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union in 1960 "due to the lack of corpus delicti".